|

 Main Features of Laboratory’s Tensile Testing Capabilities

-- System has Instron Series 9 software for the automatic collection and display of stress/strain data, with facilities for post processing and the replay of tensile tests.
+- System has software for the automatic collection and display of stress/strain data, with facilities for post processing and the replay of tensile tests.
 The software allows methods to be set up and stored for instant recall.
 Using the software it is possible to rerun a sample using a new set of data analysis parameters.
-The Instron 4301 can apply loads up to 5kN, at 0.5mm/min to 500mm/min, has a positional accuracy of 0.1 mm, and a repeatability of 0.05mm.
-A Crosshead travel of 970mm can accommodate most samples.
+The instrument can apply loads up to 50kN, at a variety of crosshead speeds to accommodate the fact that different loading rates can affect the measured mechanical properties.

 Typical Applications of Tensile Testing